Takhi77/Solana-pumpfun-bundler/README.md

 ## 5. Sell tokens at once from 24 wallets using bundle when you want

 ## 6. Gathering Sol from 24 wallets you bundle buy and sell

+# Updated Version

+Previous version has serious problem.
+But nobody recorgnized it but after delivery of the product, when the clients are testing with big amount of solana, it meets error (exactly SLIPPAGE error)
+So, in updated version, I solved that problem.
+And seperate the dev wallet and funding wallet.
+And randomize the amount of distributing to bundler wallets, by doing that we can decorate the chart well.